inspektor-gadget/inspektor-gadget/docs/gadgets/seccomp.md

   traced
 * seccomp.gadget.kinvolk.io/container: the container name in the pod that was traced
+* seccomp.gadget.kinvolk.io/ownerReference-ApiVersion: the ownerReference&#39;s
+  ApiVersion of the pod that was traced
+* seccomp.gadget.kinvolk.io/ownerReference-Kind: the ownerReference&#39;s Kind of the
+  pod that was traced
+* seccomp.gadget.kinvolk.io/ownerReference-Name: the ownerReference&#39;s Name of the
+  pod that was traced
+* seccomp.gadget.kinvolk.io/ownerReference-UID: the ownerReference&#39;s UID of the
+  pod that was traced

 SeccompProfiles will have the same labels as the Trace custom resource that generated them.
 They don&#39;t have meaning for the seccomp gadget.
 They are